Abington Township, Montgomery County, Pennsylvania: Health care

-Jefferson Abington Hospital and Holy Redeemer Hospital and are both located in Abington Township.
+Jefferson Abington Hospital and Holy Redeemer Hospital are both located in Abington Township.
 Jefferson Abington Hospital, located along Old York Road in the Abington section of the township, has 665 beds and over 5,500 employees, including more than 1,100 physicians, and is one of the largest employers in Montgomery County.
 It has the Pennock Emergency Trauma Center, an emergency room with the only Level II trauma center in Montgomery County.
 Other services offered at Jefferson Abington Hospital include The Heart and Vascular Institute, The Sidney Kimmel Cancer Center at Jefferson Health-Abington, Neurosciences Institute, Orthopaedic and Spine Institute, Diamond Stroke Center, Muller Institute for Senior Health, and the Institute for Metabolic and Bariatric Surgery.
 Jefferson Abington Hospital is a non-profit, regional referral center and teaching hospital with five residency programs and operates the Dixon School of Nursing.
 Holy Redeemer Hospital, located along Huntingdon Pike in the Meadowbrook section of the township, has 242 beds and employs over 500 physicians.
 Services offered at Holy Redeemer Hospital include an Ambulatory Surgery Center, a Cardiovascular Center, The Bott Cancer Center, Orthopaedics, Emergency Department, and Wound Care Center.

 Education

-Schools
+Public schools

 Abington is served by the Abington School District.
 There are seven elementary schools in this township, which include: